 Meanwhile the Beyonder kept doing heroic deeds, and Captain America and Mr. Fantastic came to see him.
 They felt that if the Beyonder took care of everything, people would get lazy and wouldn't take care of themselves any more.
 But the Beyonder felt that he had to keep doing something, he needed a role in the universe.
 Dave the reporter, who had started to work for the Beyonder in his tower, intervened.
 He said the Earth heroes were just jealous, and that the Beyonder would be the greatest hero of them all--that only Death itself had anything to fear from the Beyonder, and the heroes certainly had no reason to worry.

-This gave the Beyonder a new idea--a way in which he could fulfill his role as a champion of life in a way that no one else could.
-Other heroes could stop muggers or tidal waves, but only he could stop Death.
+This gave the Beyonder a new idea--a way in which he could fulfill his role as a champion of life in a way that no one else could ever achieve.
+Other heroes could stop muggers or tidal waves, but only he could stop the named Death.
 When he decided to do this, the other cosmic forces like Mephisto immediately felt great fear at the way this would upset the existing order of the universe.
-The Beyonder, however, summoned Death to a restaurant, where he poured a cup of his power, which would destroy her.
-Mephisto suddenly attacked with demons, but to no avail.
-Then the other powers of the multiverse showed up to beg him to stop.
-They included a Celestial, Eternity, Order and Chaos, the Living Tribunal, Uatu, the Gardener, the In-Betweener, and others.
+The Beyonder, however, summoned Death to a restaurant, where he poured a cup of his godly power, which would destroy her.
+Mephisto suddenly attacked with demons, but sadly to no avail.
+Then the other powers of the entire multiverse showed up to beg him to stop.
+These included a A Celestial, Eternity, Order and Chaos, the Living Tribunal, Uatu, the Gardener, the In-Betweener, and others.
 Even their assembled power couldn't stop him directly (even though he had already poured a great portion of his power in the cup).
 Instead they had to just ask him not to kill Death.
 Once again Dave intervened, and said that they were just looking at things from the perspective of unfeeling concepts, and that Death was most important to living things like him.
 The cosmic forces just couldn't understand why this new goal was so important.
 He gave the cup to Death, and she drank it.
 The Molecule Man realized what happened, and teleported himself to the scene in anger.
 As one of the Beyonder's only true confidants, he could speak to him in a way that the others could not.
 He was also one of the only beings who bridged both the world of mortals and cosmic beings.
 He said that with death gone, there was no longer any point to life.
 Now humans would spend their lives as abstractly as the cosmic forces; they would no longer care about anything, just as Cap and Richards had said earlier about the Beyonder's less dramatic kind of previous care-taking.
 Reece left in a fit of pique after saying his piece, and Dave finally understood.
 He told the Beyonder to bring back Death, but the Beyonder said that the only way to do it would be if someone agreed to die and become the new Death.
 Dave volunteered, seeing in this act the chance to do something important with his own life, and the Beyonder killed him, resurrecting him as the new avatar of Death.
 The whole scene frustrated the Beyonder, who once again lost a hard-won friend.
 He destroyed his tower in Sparta and decided to cast about for a new role in life.

 After the death of Death, the Beyonder increasingly began to become the target of conflict on a large scale.
 Mephisto was particularly fearful and enraged.
 He created a machine called Beyondersbane to kill the Beyonder.
 He had collected the power that the Beyonder used to kill Death; this would make up the bulk of the power of the machine.
 But he also made plans with the other cosmic entities of the universe; they would share their power, so Beyondersbane would also have all the power in the universe in addition to the Beyonder's spent power.
 The entities that were shown to have shared their power included Chaos and Order, the Gardener (and presumably the other Elders), Galactus, the Living Tribunal, Eon, the Celestials, and the In-Betweener.
 In addition, Eternity itself would be the gunner for the weapon.
 The machine would only be able to hold the Beyonder's power for a short time, so Mephisto put together a plan to trigger it.
 He made a deal with 99 super villains: he would give them immense rewards if they attacked the Beyonder.
 However, unknown to them, if they touched him, they and the Beyonder and a third of the universe would be destroyed!
 Or at least so Mephisto hoped; even with all this power, he wasn't sure it could kill the Beyonder.